souryacs/LitRevw/SingleCellMethods.md

         - Proposes WNN for multimodal data integration.
             - Constructs independent KNN graph on both modalities,
             - Perform within and across-modality prediction,
-            - Cell-specific modality weights and similarity between the observed and the predicted RNA and protein profile, using exponential distribution (approach large margin nearest neighbors),
+            - Cell-specific modality weights and similarity between the observed and the predicted RNA and protein profile
-            - WNN graph construction.
+                - using exponential distribution (approach large margin nearest neighbors),
-            - scRNA-seq data is processed by Seurat, protein data is normalized by centered log-ratio (CLR) transform (all proteins are used as features without any feature selection).
+            - scRNA-seq data is processed by Seurat,
+            - protein data is normalized by centered log-ratio (CLR) transform (all proteins are used as features without any feature selection).
-            - scATAC-seq data is processed according to the Signac package, by applying TF-IDF + log transformation on the peak matrix, and then applying SVD, which returns the final LSI (latent semantic indexing) components.
+            - scATAC-seq data is processed according to the Signac package,
+                - TF-IDF + log transformation on the peak matrix,
+                - then applying SVD, which returns the final LSI (latent semantic indexing) components.
-            - Within-modality prediction means predicting cell profile from the neighbors using the same modality, while cross-modality prediction indicates predicting cell profile from the neighbors using the other modality information.
+            - Within-modality prediction means predicting cell profile from the neighbors using the same modality,
+            - cross-modality prediction indicates predicting cell profile from the neighbors using the other modality information.

 [Dictionary learning for integrative, multimodal, and scalable single-cell analysis - Hao et al. bioRxiv 2022](https://www.biorxiv.org/content/10.1101/2022.02.24.481684v1)

     - Fifth Seurat paper.
     - Dictionary learning for multimodal data integration.
-    - Bridge integration to integrate multiple modalities, like integrating scATAC-seq on the reference cell annotations defined by scRNA-seq data.
+    - Bridge integration to integrate multiple modalities,
+        - integrating scATAC-seq on the reference cell annotations defined by scRNA-seq data.
-    - Then discusses dictionary learning and atomic sketching, inspired by the geometric sketching method from image processing, to select a subset of features from the datasets, integrate and then project back the integrated results on the full set of features.
+    - Then discusses dictionary learning and atomic sketching,
+        - inspired by the geometric sketching method from image processing,
+        - to select a subset of features from the datasets, integrate and then project back the integrated results on the full set of features.
     - The final alignment between different modalities is implemented by the mnnCorrect algorithm.
-    - The computational complexity for handling many cells is reduced by the Laplacian Eigenmaps mechanism (graph eigendecomposition) thereby reducing the number of dimensions from the number of cells to the number of eigenvectors.
+    - The computational complexity for handling many cells is reduced by the Laplacian Eigenmaps mechanism (graph eigendecomposition)
+        - thereby reducing the number of dimensions from the number of cells to the number of eigenvectors.

 [A multi-view latent variable model reveals cellular heterogeneity in complex tissues for paired multimodal single-cell data - VIMCCA - Wang et al. Bioinformatics 2023](https://pubmed.ncbi.nlm.nih.gov/36622018/)